Nooshu/NestJS-Frontend/README.md

-# NestJS Frontend Application
+# PoC: NestJS Frontend Application

-A NestJS application with GOV.UK Frontend integration.
+A proof of concept for a HMCTS NestJS application with GOV.UK Frontend integration.

 ## Project Overview